TIGRLab/TAY_multimodal/README.md

 ## Global Corr
  - literture for it (prob from Anticivic lab) - https://elifesciences.org/articles/66968
  - additonal script ontop for XCP needed to calcualte it
+ -  to calculate - grad correlation matrix
+ -   Total GC = mean of row
+ -   Positive GC = mean of all positive values in the row
+ -   Absolute GC = mean of absolute values in the row

 ## Principle Gradient
  - literature